ApoTheOne/apotheone.github.io/source/_posts/Intro.md

 -   Set the repository URL.
 -   Set build command as `hexo deploy --generate`
 -   Set the publish directory, ex: public.
 -   Set your branch, in my case it was 'master'
-Voila, your site is up and running with continous deployment!
+Oh yeah, your site is up and running with continous deployment!
 Basic Tip: You might want to work on a different branch and then create a pull request for merging changes into master beanch.
 As soon as your pull request is approved and merged, you website/blog will be automatically updated.